milesdwilliams15/milesdwilliams15.github.io/research.md

 **Future Book Project**

-In [my dissertation](https://docs.google.com/viewer?url=https://github.com/milesdwilliams15/Dissertation/raw/main/dissertation_final.pdf), which received the Kathleen L. Burkholder Prize for Best Dissertation, I explore how the pursuit of mixed foreign policy goals drive cooperation problems among Western aid donor governments.
+In [my dissertation](https://docs.google.com/viewer?url=https://github.com/milesdwilliams15/Dissertation/raw/main/dissertation_final.pdf), I explore how the pursuit of mixed foreign policy goals drive cooperation problems among Western aid donor governments.
 This work will become the basis for my first book project, which will center on the uniqueness of the collective action problem at the heart of global development finance.
-Western (and increasingly non-Western) donor governments have struggled to cooperate in the distribution of aid since the current foreign aid regime emerged after World War II.
-Why?
-The reason, I argue, is that international aid is used by donors to accomplish a mix of foreign policy goals, some of which are rival and others of which are mutually beneficial.
-I build a case for a phenomenon called "elusive collaboration" which disproportionately manifests in collective action problems that involve multiple dimensions of activity with countervailing competitive or free-riding incentives between dimensions.
-As I will show through a mix of formal modeling and statistical and case study evidence, such strategic complexity characterizes international aid and will continue to stifle cooperation until its existence and scope have been fully addressed.
+By studying aid allocation through a general equilibrium lens, I am able to explain why certain donor countries come to have outsized responsibility for giving aid to particular countries in the developing world, meanwhile in other developing countries multiple donors are present.
+I also am able to show why cooperation among donor countries in the allocation of aid remains elusive.
+I do all this using a mix of game theory, a novel measurement strategy, and machine learning.

 **Peer Reviewed Publications (Ordered by Publication Date)**